nishas99/calculator/README.md

 `npm start`

 This is a new change added.
-New Change made for pipeline.
+New Change made for the pipeline.